Cloud Payment Processing with AWS Payment Cryptography - Cryptographic Key Management and PIN Verification

 Overview of Payment Cryptography

 Payment Cryptography is a service that provides cloud-based cryptographic key management and encryption operations for payment processing, compliant with PCI PIN Security and PCI P2PE.
 Traditionally, payment encryption required on-premises HSMs (such as Thales payShield or Futurex), but Payment Cryptography enables migration to the cloud.
-It is compliant with PCI PIN Security Requirements and PCI P2PE.
+PCI PIN Security Requirements ensure secure PIN processing, and PCI P2PE ensures end-to-end encryption from terminal to processing center.
+The service HSMs run on FIPS 140-2 Level 3 certified hardware, and keys never leave the HSM in plaintext.
+The service is separated into two APIs: Control Plane (key creation and management) and Data Plane (encryption operation execution).
+By granting least privilege through IAM policies, you can clearly separate roles that can create keys from roles that can only execute encryption operations.

 Payment Encryption Operations